Know Your Limits

 Keep a Routine

-Let’s be honest, it can be difficult to keep a routine anytime, let alone start a new habit, even outside of the holidays!
-Difficult—but not impossible.
-Between meetings, running errands and having some enjoyment, our regular routines can be thrown off during the holidays, including sleeping, eating and doing our l every day activities.
 This year, I encourage you to stick to your regular routine as much as possible and insert holiday festivities in between.
-For example, if getting physical exercise is important to your well-being, make sure that you prioritize this over other things that might come up.
-Perhaps you have some family or other plans intruding on your regular volunteer hours which help you feel a sense of purpose and connection to the community.
-Opt to arrive later, or compromise on the timing of plans so that you don’t chastise yourself later for interrupting the flow of your regular routine.
+For example, if physical exercise is important to your well-being, make sure that you prioritize this over other things that might come up.
+If other plans intrude on your regular routines, opt to arrive later, or decline invitations.
+This can help you keep the flow of your regular routine.

 Get Enough Sleep

-I can’t emphasize the positive benefits of getting enough sleep.
-With last-minute plans, late holiday gatherings and even the excitement, our sleep routine can go out the window during the holidays.
-Seeing busy with plans can also reinforce an already unhealthy sleep pattern.
 Research has linked Poor sleep habits to increased anxiety and depression, decreased motivation and energy and decreased tolerance to stress.
-We can also become more irritable, more easily frustrated and more clumsy when we don’t have enough sleep.
-On top of that, getting insufficient sleep challenges our body’s immune system.
-Sticking to scheduled bedtime and wake times can reinforce a healthy sleep schedule, and you can easily set reminder alarms to help reinforce this.
+We can also become more irritable, easily frustrated, and clumsy when we don’t have enough sleep.
+On top of that, insufficient sleep affects your immune system.
+Stick to scheduled bedtime and wake time to reinforce a healthy sleep schedule.
+You can easily set reminder alarms to help reinforce this.

 Practice Gratitude

-I’m not going to pretend that the holidays are all great or all bad.
-I believe that they can be a mix of both.
-Setting aside time each day to do things you enjoy and reflect on the positive experiences you are having can help to cultivate appreciation and gratitude even on a difficult day.
-I encourage you to take a moment each day, maybe when you wake up or before you go to sleep, and think of three positive aspects from the day.
+The holidays can be a mix of positive and challenging times.
+Set aside time each day to do things you enjoy and reflect on the positive experiences you’re having.
+This can help to cultivate appreciation and gratitude even on a difficult day.
+Take a moment each dayāmaybe when you wake up or before sleepāand think of three positive things from the day.
 This can help you cultivate a more balanced perspective and acknowledge the inherent goodness that can come from growth even on difficult days.

 Practice Moderation